SJUACM/Machine-Learning-Applications/NBA Team Win Predictions/README.md

 To run the program, enter the season you want to start with for your training data and the amount of seasons before that in which you want to include in the data.
 This will be used to train the machine learning model.

-After that, you enter the starting season in which you want to predict the amount of wins and then the number of seasons before that which you want to predict as well.
+After that, you enter the starting season in which you want to predict the amount of wins for and then the number of seasons before that which you want to predict as well.

 Data is scraped from https://www.basketball-reference.com/